-We've already discussed the advantages of using pre-employment tests to assess employees' attention to detail abilities.
-These tests are valuable for screening, but they fail to show how companies can improve their employees' attention to detail.
+These tests are valuable for screening candidates, but they fail to show how companies can improve their employees' attention to detail.
 Let's look at why this is such a fundamental skill and how it can be enhanced in the best interests of both the firm and the employee.

 What Does Attention to Detail Really Mean?

 People with excellent attention to detail abilities are often described as precise, careful, and conscientious.
 While all of these phrases mean "paying great attention to detail," meticulous can mean either the right amount of caution or excessive caution that can result in subpar performance.

 An employee’s ability to be thorough and consistent when performing tasks requiring keen observation and focus is referred to as “attention to detail”.
 It is a vital skill that helps employees complete work-related tasks without excessive supervision.
 Where attention to detail is present, there is greater trust that work will be completed accurately.

 In a professional context, having high attention to detail abilities refers to an employee's ability to identify inaccuracies that others would miss.
 Given the high need for this skill among employers, it's no surprise that many candidates claim to have "excellent attention to detail" on their resumes.